 Businesses applying for grants through Grants.gov must have a DUNS number, a nine-digit identification number provided by Dun & Bradstreet.
-Once that number has been obtained, the business owner can register through the government’s System Award Management site and apply for grants made available via Grants.gov.
+Once that number has been obtained, the business owner can register through the government’s System Award Management (SAM) site and apply for grants as they’re made available on Grants.gov.

 2. The USDA Rural Business Development Grant Program

-While not specific to minority-owned businesses, the USDA Rural Business Development Grant Program offers funds to businessesoperating in rural areas — regions where minority populations are leading sources of economic growth.
+Rural Business Development Grants can be used for technical assistance, training and other projects that benefit rural communities.
+While not specific to minority-owned businesses, the USDA Rural Business Development Grant Program is a valuable resource for rural regions where minority populations are leading sources of economic growth.

 Businesses that would like to apply for the USDA Rural Business Development Grant Program must have 50 or fewer employees and less than $1 million in gross revenue.
 Also, they must operate in an eligible rural area.

 The USDA Rural Development’s application process takes place through its local or state offices.